Panl Configuration

 The Panl server is driven by at minimum two configuration files (both of which are java based .properties files[38]), the panl.properties file and at least one (but maybe more) of a <panl_collection_url>.panl.properties file.

-Within these files, properties that start with the prefix of solr. relate to configuring the Solr connection, properties that start with panl. configure how Panl asks for and parses the returned results.
+Within these files, properties that start with the prefix of solr. relate to configuring the connection to Solr, properties that start with panl. configure how Panl requests and parses the results from Solr.

 Notes: The file names used within this book are examples only.
 Both of the filenames can be anything that you choose, but the format of the file must be a java .properties file format.